autometrics-dev/am/README.md

 # am

-`am` is the autometrics companion terminal app.
+`am` is the autometrics companion command line interface (CLI).
 It makes it easier to create a local Prometheus environment and inspect the metrics using the explorer.

 ## Features